 If you’re interested in learning more about this course, view our course breakdown below.
 Alternatively, view our Culture Learning Pathway for similar courses.

+55 pages.
 This course contains readings rather than the pdf textbook that most of our courses have.
 It does, however, have more than 16 hours of richly illustrated video.

 Session One: Visiting a Hindu Temple / Temple Prototypes and Symbolic Origins

 This session identifies Hindu temple architecture, iconography, and worship to give students an understanding of how worshippers navigate the temple experience.
 Temples have been designed, both structurally and ritually, to profoundly engage all the senses of the worshipper in such a way as to induce in the worshipper a meaningful religious experience.
 In both this and other sessions this exploration of Hindu temple traditions will continuously refer back to how temple art, architecture, ritual, and symbolism work in tandem towards cultivating a palpable experience in the worshipper.

 Session Two: Types of Hindu Temples